Financial Advocates Investment Management Lowers Stock Position in Tractor Supply (NASDAQ:TSCO)

 Analysts Set New Price Targets

 Several equities research analysts have recently commented on the company.
-JPMorgan Chase & Co. decreased their price target on Tractor Supply from $224.00 to $219.00 and set a “neutral” rating on the stock in a research note on Friday, October 21st.
-Piper Sandler cut their price objective on Tractor Supply from $253.00 to $238.00 and set an “overweight” rating for the company in a research report on Friday, October 21st.
-Morgan Stanley cut their price objective on Tractor Supply from $225.00 to $215.00 and set an “equal weight” rating for the company in a research report on Friday, October 21st.
-Wedbush cut their price objective on Tractor Supply from $215.00 to $200.00 and set a “neutral” rating for the company in a research report on Friday, October 21st.
-Finally, Raymond James cut their price objective on Tractor Supply from $245.00 to $235.00 and set a “strong-buy” rating for the company in a research report on Friday, October 21st.
+MKM Partners initiated coverage on Tractor Supply in a research note on Thursday, July 28th.
+They set a “buy” rating and a $230.00 price target on the stock.
+DA Davidson cut their price objective on Tractor Supply from $232.00 to $215.00 and set a “neutral” rating for the company in a research report on Friday, October 21st.
+Raymond James cut their price objective on Tractor Supply from $245.00 to $235.00 and set a “strong-buy” rating for the company in a research report on Friday, October 21st.
+JPMorgan Chase & Co. cut their price objective on Tractor Supply from $224.00 to $219.00 and set a “neutral” rating for the company in a research report on Friday, October 21st.
+Finally, Piper Sandler cut their price objective on Tractor Supply from $253.00 to $238.00 and set an “overweight” rating for the company in a research report on Friday, October 21st.
 Six investment analysts have rated the stock with a hold rating, eleven have assigned a buy rating and one has given a strong buy rating to the stock.
 According to MarketBeat, Tractor Supply presently has an average rating of “Moderate Buy” and an average target price of $233.94.

 Tractor Supply Company Profile